High concernUV filter

 Why it’s a concern

 A 2020 FDA MUsT study published in JAMA showed oxybenzone is systemically absorbed at levels far exceeding the 0.5 ng/mL threshold that triggers required safety testing.
 Multiple studies link it to reduced testosterone in adolescent boys and altered thyroid function.
-Hawaii, Key West, and Palau have banned oxybenzone sunscreens over coral reef bleaching evidence (Downs et al. 2016, Archives of Environmental Contamination and Toxicology).
+Hawaii (Act 104, effective 2021) and Palau (effective 2020) have active bans on oxybenzone sunscreens over coral reef bleaching evidence (Downs et al. 2016).
+Key West passed a ban in 2019 that was overturned by Florida SB 172 in 2021, which preempted local sunscreen ordinances statewide.

 Also known as